 The important role of institutional investors and financial markets in limiting global warming is widely recognised.
 Article 2.1c in the Paris Agreement commits all signatories to; "Making financial flows consistent with a pathway towards low greenhouse gas emissions and climate resilient development".
-Achieving the commitment set out in Article 2.1c would require allocating capital differently across the economy and also driving change in individual company behaviours.
+Achieving the commitment set out in Article 2.1c would require a combination of allocating capital differently across the economy, allocating capital to assist the decarbonization of individual companies particularly in hard-to-abate sectors and also driving change in individual company behaviours across all economic sectors.